 Cost of supplies/materials/services;

-Facility rental and reasonable hospitality costs for special events;
+Reasonable hospitality costs for special events.

-Travel/accommodation/incidental expenses to bring in professionals, such as workshop facilitators, panelists and presenters, for presentation or training purposes; and,
+If public health guidance permits, travel/accommodation/incidental expenses to bring in professionals, such as workshop facilitators, panelists and presenters, for presentation or training purposes; and,

 Q. What expenses are ineligible?